MKAbdElrahman/JuliaTEX/README.md

-# LatexEditing
+# JuliaTEX
-Some useful scripts  I used frequently with Latex.
+Some source files I use when I need to typeset Julia in Latex documents.